ksator/junos-verifications-automation-with-jsnapy/README.md

 ```

 #### Snapcheck:
-Use this subcommand to compares the current configuration or the current operationnal states against pre-defined criteria.
+Use this subcommand to compare the current configuration or the current operationnal states against pre-defined criteria.

 ##### Syntax:
 ```